 Remote work is on the rise.
 While having the ability to work from outside of a corporate office has been feasible for a few decades, working remotely is only now becoming mainstream.

 You may have even heard the phrase tossed around in casual conversation: “I’m working remotely now!” or “I’ve been able to travel and take my job with me!”
 You nod your head as you listen to these people extol the flexibility of their lifestyles and the benefits that they’ve seen in their professional lives because they can work remotely, but you still have a few questions.

-Remote work allows professionals to work outside of a traditional office environment.
-There has been a cultural paradigm shift in what society deems to be an appropriate workplace - and remote work has capitalized off of that newfound freedom.
-It is based on the concept that work does not need to be done in a specific place to be executed successfully, or, as we say here at Remote Year, great work can be done from anywhere.
+Remote work is a working style that allows professionals to work outside of a traditional office environment.
+It is based on the concept that work does not need to be done in a specific place to be executed successfully.

 Think of it this way: instead of commuting to an office each day to work from a designated desk, remote employees can execute their projects and surpass their goals wherever they please.
 People have the flexibility to design their days so that their professional and personal lives can be experienced to their fullest potential and coexist peacefully.